Tim Winn

 Tim Winn (born June 27, 1977) is an American former basketball player.
 He played for the St. Bonaventure Bonnies from 1996 to 2000 and was named to the Atlantic 10 All-Conference first team in his senior year.

 High school career

 Winn played for La Salle Senior High School in Niagara Falls.
 He was named Western New York Player of the Year in 1996.
+In 2009 as The Buffalo News celebrated 50 years of All-Western New York (WNY) basketball selections, Harris, who was thrice an All-WNY first team selection was a second team selection for the All-time All-WNY team.

 College career

 Winn played for St. Bonaventure.
 In his freshman season, 1996–97, he ranked second on the team with 13.3 points per game.
 The following year, he averaged 12.2 points per game.

 In 1998–99, Winn averaged 13.0 points and finished second in the nation with 3.5 steals per game.
 He was suspended for the first six games of the season when he was arrested for getting into a fight with another student.
 After pleading guilty to misdemeanor assault, he was sentenced to three years' probation.

 In Winn's senior season, 1999–2000, he averaged 13.6 points per game and led the Bonnies in scoring.
 He also had 103 steals, which set a school record.
 He was named to the Atlantic 10 All-Conference and All-Defense first teams.
 Winn finished his college career with 1,407 points, 349 assists, and 319 steals.